Well, because bamboo ski poles are durable for skiing and sustainable for the climate!

 Bamboo grows incredibly fast and therefore rapidly sequesters carbon in biomass and soil.
 When bamboo replaces aluminum, steel, plastic or concrete, greenhouse gas emissions are drastically reduced.
 Long-lasting bamboo products are therefore excellent to store carbon over time.
 And since bamboo is both easily accessible and easy to replace if a pole needs to be repaired, it is perfect for a circular economy.

-Both Tonkin (Pseudosasa amabilis) and Calcutta bamboo (Dendrocalamus strictus) are perennial grass species.
-Like all other bamboo, they grow in rugs and can thrive on inhospitable and degraded lands where the roots prevent soil erosion.
-When harvested, they just shoot even more new shoots that quickly grow into new canes, ready to become eco-friendly and climate-smart ski poles.
+Calcutta bamboo is perennial grass species.
+Like all other bamboo, it grows in rugs and can thrive on inhospitable and degraded lands where the roots prevent soil erosion.
+When harvested, bamboo just shoot even more new shoots that quickly grow into new canes, ready to become eco-friendly and climate-smart ski poles.